Auderox/Curly-Octo-Potato/README.md

 # The Curly-Octo-Potato Repository [^1]
-**Auderox's bad word blacklist, all in plain text files for ease-of-use.**
+**Auderox's bad word database, all in plain text files for ease-of-use.**

 — ➰🐙🥔 —